kamdz/dx/README.md

 # @kamdz/dx

-**@kamdz/dx** is an opinionated developer experience (DX) template designed to set up TypeScript projects with best practices baked in.
-It comes pre-configured with tools for streamlined development, including building, linting, formatting, testing, and CI/CD.
-Every file and configuration included in this project acts as a blueprint for other projects.
+**@kamdz/dx** is an opinionated, production-ready boilerplate for TypeScript projects, designed to provide an optimal developer experience (DX).
+It comes pre-configured with best practices and essential tools for streamlined development, including building, linting, formatting, testing, and CI/CD.
+Every file and configuration in this project serves as a blueprint for future projects.

 🚀 **Quick start:**